 Post-Season 11: The Major Circuit

 Once the Season 11 Finals end, the "Pro League" will be reorganised into another league system with an unannounced name, with this new league acting as a feeder system for Majors.
 The system of Pro League Finals will be abolished instead.
-A full in-game year will be known as a "season", with the first three quarter being defined as "stages" and culminating in a Major.
+A full in-game year will be known as a "season", with each of the first three quarters being defined as "stages" and culminating in a Major.

 Teams that finish top three in this league will qualify for the Majors (excluding the Six Invitational and be joined there by a team from each region making its way through a direct qualifier.